tos-network/emo/docs/config.md

 Security transports are configured with the `priority` type.

-When establishing an _outbound_ connection, Kubo will try each security transport in priority order (lower first), until it finds a protocol that the receiver supports.
-When establishing an _inbound_ connection, Kubo will let the initiator choose the protocol, but will refuse to use any of the disabled transports.
+When establishing an _outbound_ connection, Emo will try each security transport in priority order (lower first), until it finds a protocol that the receiver supports.
+When establishing an _inbound_ connection, Emo will let the initiator choose the protocol, but will refuse to use any of the disabled transports.